The big hurdle in moving a course online is considering how your face-to-face activities

 will need to provide the course information (example, BIOL 1010-09 Spring 2020).

-As mentioned under Step 1: Translate, faculty champions are a great resource and now
+As mentioned under Step 1: Planning Your Course, faculty champions are a great resource

 Accessibility deals with making your content usable by your students and is especially